xploratics/arango-util/README.md

 If the document is found, it is returned otherwise, null.

 #### options
-- collection: Can be either a string or an arangojs collection object.
-Note: when a string is used, you need to also specify a server object.
+- collection: an arangojs collection object.
 - key: the key of the document.
-- server: arangojs database object.
-Note: when used, you need to specify a colletion name argument.

 #### returns
 A promise containing the document or null if the document is not found.